2026 LVDA Schooling Show Series Year-End Awards

 A “School Horse” is defined as a horse that gives lessons; horse may be no more than half-leased by a rider, but may not be owned or full-leased (we will use the honor system).

-Riders are required to ride in 2 shows (registered or hosted) and have scores from 2 tests.
+Riders are required to ride in 2 shows (affiliated or hosted) and have scores from 2 tests.
 There no requirement for highest test of the level.

 Champion/Reserve and placing to tenth place for each of these levels: